 - Opioids Aware: A resource for patients and healthcare professionals to support the prescribing of opioid medicines for pain

 - Understanding and managing long term pain

 - My name is NOT cancer – a leaflet aiming to help people understand what it is like to have cancer and to try not to be defined by it

 If you would like to recommend a book

-You can recommend a book that you have found helpful by using our feedback form.
+You can recommend a book that you have found helpful by using our email address.
 It helps us if you include the title, author, publisher's name and year, and the ISBN number.